akshit270902-ui/Positional_reinforcement_learning/btc-rl-trader/README.md

 ## Motivation

 Standard feedforward RL policies treat each timestep as independent.
 Financial markets exhibit strong path-dependency: momentum, mean-reversion, and regime persistence all require the agent to integrate information over time.
 A recurrent policy with LSTM hidden state naturally captures this without manual feature engineering of lookback windows.
+Additional positional features so that the network can track it's decisions and their results in real time with even a discrete reward policy.

 Key design choices:

-- **Higuchi fractal dimension** measures local price roughness — a proxy for regime type (trending vs. noisy)
+- **Higuchi fractal dimension** measures local price roughness — for regime type modeling (trending vs. mean-reverting)
-- **Rolling quantile rank** encodes where the current price sits in its recent distribution, normalised to `[-1, 1]`
+- **Rolling quantile rank** encodes where the current price sits in it's recent distribution, normalised to `[-1, 1]`
-- **Order-flow imbalance** (`2 * taker_buy_volume - volume`) proxies directional pressure; log-transformed to compress outliers
+- **Order-flow imbalance** directional pressure modeling;
 - **Trend slope and curvature** from orthogonal polynomial regression capture first and second derivatives of price over multiple horizons
-- **LSTM hidden state** allows the policy to implicitly track regime without explicit regime labels
+- **LSTM hidden state** allows the policy to implicitly track regime and market microstructure

 ---